flaviut/nimrun/README.md

 A wrapper around the Nim compiler to allow for easy scripting of Nim.
 Puts all temporary files in a temporary directory and cleans up after itself.

+This script is implemented in shell.
+If you'd like a pure Nim implementation, check out Jeff Ciesielski's nimr, which can be installed by just running `nimble install nimr`!

 # Usage
 1. Download the script from [here][nimrun] and add it to your path.
 2. Use it in one of the following ways: